-October events raise awareness for women's health
+October events raise women's health awareness

 AZTEC — Several local organizations are raising awareness this month about women's health issues for Breast Cancer Awareness Month.